-Lenovo Shareholders Communication Policy is in place to ensure that the investment community is provided with timely and equal access to fair, balanced and understandable information on the Company's financial performance, corporate strategies and ESG initiatives.
-The policy also sets forth various communication channels through which the Investor Relations ("IR") team and Senior Management can conduct ongoing dialogs with investors and analysts on business strategy and also address market concerns about the Company.
+The Company has adopted a Shareholders Communication Policy to ensure that the investment community is provided with timely and equal access to fair, balanced and understandable information on the Group's financial performance, corporate strategies and ESG initiatives.
+The policy also sets forth various communication channels through which senior management and the Investor Relations ("IR") can conduct ongoing dialogs with investors and analysts on business strategy and also address market concerns about the Group.
 The policy can be accessed through Lenovo's Investor Relations website (https://investor.lenovo.com/en/ir/shareholder_communication_policy.pdf).

-Investor engagement and communications
+Investor Engagement and Communications

-Investors and analysts can have direct communication with the Chairman and CEO, the CFO and other Senior Management on a quarterly basis through effective communication channels set out in the Shareholders Communication Policy.
+Investors and analysts can have direct communication with the Chairman and Chief Executive Officer, the Chief Financial Officer and other senior management on a quarterly basis through effective communication channels set out in the Shareholders' Communication Policy.
 These include investor conferences, non-deal roadshows, one-on-one/group meetings, and company visits.
-The investor relations team is also poised to provide relevant public information to investors and analysts to support the appropriate valuation of the Company's equity.
+The IR is also poised to provide relevant public information to investors and analysts to support the appropriate valuation of the Company's equity.

-During FY2022/23, the Company held around 600 meetings with institutional investors and analysts, mainly from the Asia Pacific region, UK, Europe and North America.
-Some key channels during FY2022/23 are highlighted below:
+During FY2023/24, the Company held nearly 700 meetings with institutional investors and analysts, mainly from the Asia Pacific region, UK, Europe and North America.
+Some key channels during the year are highlighted below:

-Quarterly IR communications
+Quarterly IR Communications

-Results announcements
+Results Announcements

-The Group's Senior Management team presented the annual and quarterly earnings results through webcasts, conference calls, social media, and face-to-face meetings with international and domestic shareholders, investors, and analysts.
-The various communication channels enhanced the capital market's understanding with regard to the Company's business strategy, development tactics, and competitive edge.
+The senior management presented the annual and quarterly earnings results through webcasts, conference calls, social media, and face-to-face meetings with international and domestic shareholders, investors, and analysts.
+The various communication channels enhanced the capital market's understanding with regard to the Group's business strategy, development tactics, and competitive edge.